-Due to COVID-19 safety concerns, BRUU is offering online worship.
+Due to COVID-19 safety concerns, BRUU is holding all services virtually.

 - Chalice Lighting: We will light the chalice as part of worship and we encourage you to make your own chalice to light out of whatever you have handy.
 Grownups, this is a great craft to do with your kids.